FaisalAbdulaziz/My-Games/README.md

 - [x] tablet browsers support
 - [ ] phone browsers support
+- [ ] Adding already played tab
+- [ ] Adding the ability to add comments on games that already have been played
 - [ ] Adding the ability to Drag and Drop
 - [ ] Adding more animations
 - [ ] Adding more Styling